microsoft/shim-review/README.md

 *******************************************************************************
 ### Who is the secondary contact for security updates, etc.?
 *******************************************************************************
-- Name:
+- Name: Chris Co
-- Position:
+- Position: Azure Linux Engineering Team Lead
-- Email address:
+- Email address: Christopher.Co@microsoft.com
-- PGP key fingerprint:
+- PGP key fingerprint: TBD

 (Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably